John D. Butzner Jr.: Federal judicial service

 Butzner was nominated by President John F. Kennedy on May 15, 1962, to a seat on the United States District Court for the Eastern District of Virginia vacated by Judge Albert Vickers Bryan.
 He was confirmed by the United States Senate on June 15, 1962, and received his commission on June 20, 1962.
 His service terminated on August 1, 1967, due to elevation to the Fourth Circuit.

 Butzner was nominated by President Lyndon B. Johnson on June 27, 1967, to a seat on the United States Court of Appeals for the Fourth Circuit vacated by Judge J. Spencer Bell.
 He was confirmed by the Senate on July 31, 1967, and received his commission on July 31, 1967.
 He assumed senior status on November 1, 1982.
 He took inactive senior status in 2000.
 His service terminated on January 20, 2006, due to his death in Richmond, Virginia, after a lengthy illness.

 Kenneth Starr

 Butzner served on the three-judge panel that appointed Kenneth W. Starr as independent counsel investigating Bill Clinton.
-He was interviewed by Ken Gormley for his 2010 book on the Clinton scandals.
+He was interviewed by Ken Gormley for his 2010 book on the Clinton scandals, The Death of American Virtue: Clinton vs. Starr.
 Janet Maslin of the New York Times, in her review of the book, says "Breathing with the help of an oxygen tube and with his speech severely impaired, Judge Butzner is able to utter only one complete sentence: 'I was against Starr, from start to finish.'"